 About adminThis author has not yet filled in any details.

 Like most people, you may have no idea what you want to do next in your career.
-You want to make a change, but it feels like such a huge undertaking that you're stuck worrying about it instead of focusing on the next, single thing you could do to move forward.
-Plan for the future and stop avoiding the present Planning ahead is an excellent idea, and preparing for the worst is a smart move.
-And yet, plans can fall apart, and the worst thing that you planned for is unlikely to happen.
+You want to make a change, but it feels like such a huge undertaking that you're stuck worrying about it instead of focusing on the next single thing you could do to move forward.
+Here's what you can do to set yourself up for a successful career change.
+Want a Career Change?
+Plan for the future and stop avoiding the present.
+Planning ahead is an excellent idea, and preparing for the worst is a smart move.
+And yet, plans can fall apart, and the worst thing you planned for is unlikely to happen.
 Challenges may come up that you could have never anticipated.
 However, unless they're causing you a significant problem right now, they don't deserve to be taking up so much of your attention.
-Why would you spend your time worrying about a problem you haven't got to yet?
-Could it be because worrying about the far-off future is a convenient distraction from the [...]
+Why would you spend your time worrying about a problem you haven't got [...]

 Many people are now working from home and enjoying a bit more flexibility within their day.
 However, in order to stay sharp and happy working from home, you'll need to establish some home office rules and routines.
-Don't start working the minute you wake up It's easy to roll out of bed and immediately log into work, but this could potentially be setting you up for a 10 hour day, causing you to burn out.
+Don't start working the minute you wake up.
+It's easy to roll out of bed and immediately log into work, but this could potentially be setting you up for a 10-hour day, causing you to burn out.
 Instead, go through a morning routine.
-Give yourself time to get ready for the day, workout, brew some coffee, or get some fresh air.
-Having a routine will allow you some much needed YOU time before starting work.
-Workspace is for work only One of the best things you can do when you are working from home is to give yourself a space where you do nothing but work.
-Being able to dedicate a work-only area will allow you to set boundaries [...]
+Give yourself time to get ready for the day, work out, brew some coffee, or get some fresh air.
+Having a routine will allow you some much-needed "you" time before starting work.
+Workspace is for work only.
+One of the best things you can do when you are working from home is to give yourself a space where you do nothing but work.
+Being able to dedicate a work-only area will allow you to set boundaries for [...]

 While hiring has slowed, it hasn't stopped altogether.
-Many employers are still recruiting - they're just doing it remotely.
-Here are six steps to nailing that remote interviewing, and bagging the job.
-Your setup Sit down and turn your camera on, what can be seen?
-Arrange your face at the center of the screen.
-Check the position or height of your laptop to get the angle right, so you're not looking down at the camera.
-Take a look around the space.
-Clear away clutter and make the area tidy.
-Be aware of noise or distractions that might interrupt you, like housemates in the kitchen, or pets.
+Many employers are still recruiting - they're conducting remote interviews.
+Here are six steps to nailing those remote interviews and landing the job you want.
+Your setup Sit down and turn your camera on; what can be seen?
+Arrange your face in the middle of the screen.
+Check the position or height of your laptop to get the angle correct, so you're not looking down at the camera.
+Take a look around the room.
+Make sure there is no clutter, and organize the area.
+Be aware of noise or distractions that might interrupt you, such as housemates in the kitchen or pets.
 Find a quiet space that allows you to focus.
 Try a test run With so many video conferencing platforms, it's easy to get confused.
-Whether it's Webex, Zoom, Skype, or Teams, practice with a friend to learn the platform being used.
-There is nothing worse than your connection freezing [...]
+Whether it's Webex, Zoom, Skype, or Teams, practice with a friend to learn the platform used.
+There is nothing worse than [...]